pha3z/CompositeKeyDictionaryTest/README.md

 ## CompositeKeyDictionaryTest
-A performance comparison of Composite Key Dictionary vs Nested Dictionary
+A performance comparison of Composite Key Dictionary vs Nested Dictionary.
+Note that this implementation actually uses ConcurrentDictionary<T> instead of Dictionary<T>

 Depends on Nuget pkg BenchmarkDotNet.